kannanjayachandran/Full-Stack-Data-Science/05. Data_Science-I/Probability.md

 ![PDF of Gaussian distribution image from wikipedia](./img/pdf.png)
 > PDF of Gaussian distribution

+- The integral of the density function over a specific interval gives the probability that the random variable falls within that interval.

 The PDF curve represents the probability density of the random variable at each point.
 This means that the area under the PDF curve between two points represents the probability of the random variable taking on a value within that range.